-At Hendershot Cowart, P.C., our Houston business law attorneys have amassed over a century of collective legal experience representing all types of employers and employees in matters that give rise to disputes, legal action, and litigation.
+At Hendershot Cowart P.C., our Houston employment dispute lawyers have amassed over a century of collective legal experience representing all types of employers and employees in matters that give rise to disputes, legal action, and litigation.
 Our breadth of experience and insight enable us to tailor enforcement, defense, and resolution strategies to the unique issues of a case, and to protect, mitigate, and recover for our clients through negotiation, arbitration, and mediation – or trial when necessary.

 Contractual agreements between employers and employees are designed for their mutual benefit and protection.
 These agreements outline obligations and expectations of each party, as well as any unique and specific terms or clauses deemed appropriate.
 They can also provide the grounds for legal action when either party violates their terms.